• Skip to primary navigation

 Does Balsamic Vinegar Go Bad?

-Balsamic vinegar doesn’t go bad if it’s stored correctly, and can generally be used long after its expiration date.
-The acetic acid in the vinegar acts as a preservative, preventing the vinegar from spoiling.
+Balsamic vinegar doesn’t go bad if it’s stored correctly and can generally be used long after its expiration date.
+The acidic nature of the vinegar acts as a preservative, preventing the vinegar from spoiling.
+The quality, however, can degrade over time.

 What Is Balsamic Vinegar?

-Balsamic vinegar is a highly concentrated vinegar with a brown color and a strong tart flavor blended with a subtle hint of sweetness.
-Popular for the unique taste that it lends to foods, balsamic vinegar is used in salad dressings, sauces, marinades, and cooked foods like roasted meats and stews.
+Balsamic vinegar is a highly concentrated vinegar with a brown color and a solid tart flavor blended with a subtle hint of sweetness.
+Famous for the unique taste that it lends to foods, balsamic vinegar is used in salad dressings, sauces, marinades, and cooked foods like roasted meats and stews.

 This type of vinegar is made from unfermented grape juice and aged in wooden barrels.
 The longer the aging period, the better the quality of balsamic vinegar.
 Expensive, good-quality balsamic vinegar is often aged for up to 25 years.